 Premise: As they sit in Monica’s living room in food comas, the sixsome reminisces about bad Thanksgivings: Ross laments his current dual divorce-eviction state; Phoebe goes back to a past life in the thick of the Revolutionary War; Chandler recalls his parents’ divorce, followed by the houseboy/his father’s lover asking, “More turkey, Mr. Chandler?”; and Joey looks back on 1992 (pre-Friends) when he got his head stuck in a turkey in an effort to scare Chandler.

-But Monica’s worst (or second worst) Thanksgiving was 1987 when she first met a Flock-of-Seagulls-coiffed Chandler as an overweight high-schooler.
+But Monica’s worst (or second worst) Thanksgiving was in 1987 when she first met a Flock-of-Seagulls-coiffed Chandler as an overweight high-schooler.
 In a flashback, Ross tells Chandler privately that he hopes to ask Rachel out and Monica overhears him say, “I just don’t want to be stuck here all night with your fat sister.”
-The following year, Ross and Chandler show up at the Gellers having upgraded to Miami Vice-style suits and Chandler is practically drooling over a newly svelte Monica.
+The following year, Ross and Chandler show up at the Gellers’ having upgraded to Miami Vice-style suits, and Chandler is practically drooling over a newly svelte Monica.
 In order to get Chandler to strip naked so she can humiliate him, she decides to flirt with him by rubbing a macaroni box on her cheek and a knife on her stomach (per Rachel’s suggestion to “act like everything around [her] turns [her] on”).
-She accidentally drops the knife on Chandler’s wicker shoe and he, in turn, loses part of his toe.
-Now that he knows the truth, Chandler’s livid and in an effort to cheer him up, Monica puts a turkey on her head — complete with a fez, and giant sunglasses — and dances around for him.
+She accidentally drops the knife on Chandler’s wicker shoe, and he, in turn, loses part of his toe.
+Now that he knows the truth, Chandler’s livid, and in an effort to cheer him up, Monica puts a turkey on her head — complete with a fez and giant sunglasses — and dances around for him.
 Not only does it work, but caught up in the moment, Chandler tells Monica he loves her.